clisystems/utfs/README.md

 - Unencumbered by proprietary or undocumented vendor formats
 - Unencumbered by patents
 - Agnostic to underlying memory architecture

-### Background

-Microcontroller embedded systems are commonly developed as ‘bare metal’ solutions without operating system or built in libraries.
-While many embedded systems do not have an operating system, it is common for the the systems to need to store and retrieve data across power cycles.
-This lack of system facilities leave the design of data storage to the developer.

-Existing file systems are designed for humans and not embedded machines.
-Long file name support, directory hierarchy, permission settings, and access attributes are common in modern file systems.
-Microcontrollers and embedded systems do not typically need these human constructs, but these features can not typically be easily disabled in established file systems.

-Data storage mediums in microcontroller systems commonly involve EEPROM, CPU flash pages, or external SPI/I2C flash chips.
-These chips provide a flat, sequential address space to store arbitrary data.
-Microcontroller systems data storage solutions are commonly based on ‘raw’ data reads and write to these memories, data is loaded at start, and stored as needed in a fixed format.
-The limitations to this are that the format is difficult to change, and commonly the system must be designed around the data storage layout.
-Adding additional data after initial release typically results in an incompatible storage layout.
-This could lead to data corruption, data loss, or a break backward compatibility with legacy systems.

-The UTFS file system is designed to address the shortcomings in resource constrained system systems without modern file systems, provide a developer friendly interface which allows for future expansion, while maintaining a minimal code and RAM footprint.

 # Theory of Operation